DatenKrakenOrg/DATENKRAKEN/datenkraken-docs/docs/arduino/optimal_room_conditions.md

 Humidity also significantly influences comfort and health indoors.
 A range of 40 to 60 % relative humidity is considered ideal (Peder Wolkoff, 2007, p.
 854).
 At humidity levels below 30 %, mucous membranes dry out, leading to irritated eyes, dry throat and increased infection risk.
 At the same time, the respiratory tract’s ability to defend against pollutants and pathogens is reduced.
 Conversely, high humidity above 60 % promotes mold growth, which in turn increases the risk of respiratory diseases and allergies.
 High humidity also impairs the body’s temperature regulation, as sweat evaporates less effectively.

-## CO₂ Concentration and Cognitive Performance
+## VOC Index and Indoor Air Quality

-CO₂ concentration in classrooms is a key indicator of air quality and ventilation needs.
-While fresh outdoor air contains about 420 ppm CO₂ (as of 2023), indoor levels should ideally remain below 1000 ppm.
-Even at concentrations of 1000 ppm, first complaints such as fatigue and difficulty concentrating occur (Wargocki Pawel, 2017).
-Levels above 2000 ppm can lead to headaches, dizziness and nausea.
-Moreover, CO₂ concentration has a huge impact on attendance.
-For every 1000 ppm increase in CO₂, absence rises by 10–20 % (D. G. Shendell, 2004).
+The VOC (Volatile Organic Compounds) index is an important indicator of indoor air quality and ventilation needs.
+VOCs are emitted from building materials, furniture, cleaning products, and human activity.
+Elevated VOC levels can lead to symptoms such as headaches, dizziness, fatigue, irritation of the eyes and airways, and reduced cognitive performance.
+A VOC index of 100 or less is generally considered good air quality, while values above 200 suggest poor air quality that requires immediate action.
+Prolonged exposure to elevated VOC levels can also aggravate asthma and allergies.
-Regular ventilation approximately every 20 to 45 minutes or the use of mechanical ventilation systems is necessary to keep CO₂ levels at a healthy level.
-Good ventilation not only lowers CO₂ but also reduces sick days and improves learning performance.
+Regular ventilation approximately every 20 to 45 minutes or the use of mechanical ventilation systems is necessary to keep VOC levels at a healthy level.
+Good ventilation not only lowers VOCs but also reduces sick days and improves learning performance.
+The use of low-emission building materials and cleaning products also significantly improves indoor air quality.

 ## Noise Level and Concentration in Class